Introduction to Aphasia

 Example: [Client] will answer 4 personal identification questions (e.g., "What is your full name?"), when asked by familiar and unfamiliar individuals, with 80% accuracy

-There you have it!
-An example using our Goal Writing Formula containing the DO + CONDITION + CRITERION (don’t forget to think about consistency!) for persons with aphasia.
+There you have it - an example using our Goal Writing Formula containing the DO + CONDITION + CRITERION (and consistency!) statements for persons with aphasia.

 Example #1: [Client] will point to the items (e.g., functional household items) denoted by the speaker, when given a field of 4 real objects/pictures, with 90% accuracy.